Language: EN

 For example, in the expression 5 - 3 + 2, the operation is performed left to right because subtraction and addition have the same precedence.

 Most operators in JavaScript have left-to-right associativity.
-That is, if multiple operators of the same type are encountered, they are evaluated left to right.
+That is, if multiple operators of the same type are found, they are evaluated left to right.

 But some operators have right-to-left associativity (which means they are evaluated right to left).
 The two odd ducks are: